-In simple words, pancreatitis is the inflammation of the pancreas.
-The pancreas is the organ behind the stomach which produces digestive enzymes.
-In pancreatitis, the pancreas is inflamed.
+In simple words pancreatitis is the inflammation of the pancreas.
+Pancreas is the organ behind the stomach which produces digestive enzymes.
+In pancreatitis the pancreas is inflamed.
 The damage occurs when the digestive enzymes are activated before they are released into the small intestine which generally does not become active until they reach the small intestine.
 They then start attacking the pancreas and damage the tissues.

 The more common and less dangerous type of pancreatitis is acute pancreatitis.
 It is often caused very sudden and usually resolves within a few days of treatment.
-However, it can be life-threatening too with severe complications.
-Therefore, it may range from a slight discomfort to a severe, life-threatening illness.
+However, it can be life threatening too with severe complications.
+Therefore, it may range from a light discomfort to a severe, life threatening illness.
 Gallstones are the most common cause of acute pancreatitis.
 They cause inflammation in the process as they pass through the common bile duct.
 Other causes include abdominal trauma, medications, infections, tumours, and alcohol.

 The symptoms of acute pancreatitis include: